dask/dask/docs/source/dataframe-create.rst

    >>> df = dd.read_parquet('gs://dask-nyc-taxi/yellowtrip.parquet',
    ...                      storage_options={'token': 'anon'})

-See the documentation on connecting to :doc:`Amazon S3 <how-to/connect-to-remote-data-s3>` or :doc:`Google Cloud Storage <how-to/connect-to-remote-data-gc>`.
+See the documentation on connecting to :ref:`Amazon S3 <connect-to-remote-data-s3>` or :ref:`Google Cloud Storage <connect-to-remote-data-gc>`.

 Mapping from a function
 ~~~~~~~~~~~~~~~~~~~~~~~